ajkr195/AlfrescoCommunityInstallation/README.md

 <h4> Sand-Box Pre-Requisites:</h4>

 Installed JDK version - 11.x (for ubuntu - sudo apt install openjdk-11-jdk)<br>
 Installed Postgresql - 11.x.
-A (blank) database name and a user+password who is owner of the database. https://computingforgeeks.com/install-postgresql-11-on-ubuntu-linux/<br>
+A new and empty database-name and a dbusername who is the owner of the database and the password. https://computingforgeeks.com/install-postgresql-11-on-ubuntu-linux/<br>
 https://pgdash.io/blog/postgres-11-getting-started.html